makigas/genshi/docs/pages/theme/typography.md

 ---
-layout: ../../layouts/Layout.astro
+layout: ../../layouts/DocLayout.astro

+title: Typography
 ---

-# Typography

 This is the typography test card, showing all the things you can do with typography.
 You are currently reading a paragraph.
 Genshi uses `rem` as the size and spacing unit, so things will flow